mdn/translated-content/README.md

 3. When you are satisfied with your changes, create a pull request and one of our review teams will review it.

-4. Once the pull request has been merged, the edition may take up to 48 hours (daily build and CDN caches).
-To see if your change has been deployed, you can check on [What's Deployed](https://whatsdeployed.io/s/16d/mdn/translated-content).
+4. When your pull request is merged by a reviewer, the changes may take up to 48 hours to be visible.

 ### For more info on editing this repo